cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 Although all licenses share some basic similarities, as discussed in Weir (2016) above, the details of the hundreds of licenses a large library has to handle can get lost in a sea of variability.

-[SERU is a NISO recommended practice][seruDoc] helps to resolve this.
+[SERU as a NISO recommended practice][seruDoc] helps to resolve this.
 It fosters a common approach to some aspects of the licensing process and in fact can be used as "an alternative to a license agreement" if both a provider and a library agree to use it.
 Like the standard licensing structure that Weir (2016) outlines, SERU includes parts that describe use, inappropriate use,